hidayahhtaufik/gensyn-tutorial/README.md

 ls ~/gensyn-backup-*/
 ls ~/backup/

-# If lost, run installer and start fresh
+# If lost, run installer and start fresh (option 3)
 ```

 ### Node Not Training